tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 11. Students Do: Asymmetric Encryption (10 min)

-Students will get into pairs of 2 and encrypt and decrypt messages between each other using asymmetric encryption instead of symmetric.
+Students will get into groups of two people, they will encrypt and decrypt messages between each other using asymmetric encryption instead of symmetric.

+Have TAs circulate and ensure that students are successfully encrypting and decrypting each other's messages.

 **Files:**

 * [README.md](Activities/11-Stu_Asymmetric_Encryption/README.md)

-Have TAs circulate and ensure that students are successfully encrypting and decrypting each other's messages.
+---

 ### 12. Instructor Do: Asymmetric Encryption Review (5 min)

-Ask the students the following questions:
+Conduct a facilitated discussion in the class, by asking the students the following questions:

 * What is the biggest benefit to using asymmetric encryption over symmetric?